-2.12.
-Program Coordinator There must be a program coordinator. ^(Core)
+- 2.12.
+Program Coordinator There must be a program coordinator. ^(Core) - 2.12.a.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core)

-- 2.12.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.12.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program. ^(Core)
+[The Review Committee must further specify minimum dedicated time for the program coordinator]